№ 1/2026 Full text

 Размер файла 2.828 MB Размер файла Full text

-Index of Articles Published in the Journal «Living Standards of the Population in the Regions of Russia» in 2025
+Editor-in-chief of the scientific and practical journal “Living Standards of the Population in the Regions of Russia”, Moscow, Russia

 TITLE